infinity2555/Infinite-Engine/README.md

 # Infinite-Engine

 # What is it?
-A simple 3D engine made completely in SFML.NET, with just a little of help from AI at more complicated algorithms algorithms.
+A simple 3D engine made completely in SFML.NET, with just a little of help from AI at more complicated algorithms.
 It can draw multiple objects (for now only cubes are implemented into code), with multiple colors.

 to create and draw a object, simply create `Obj name = new()` in Loop.cs.